open-voice-interoperability/docs-archived/Privacy Guidelines and Capabilities.md

 ## Approach

-Mike Frazzini headed up the workgroup and worked together with the workgroup members to deliver the results as reported here using this approach:

-*   Privacy doctrine, principles, policy, regulations, and laws were researched and reviewed.
+The Privacy and Security Work Group of the Technical Committee of the Open Voice Network was formed in June, 2020 by an action of the OVN Technical Committee.
+The Privacy and Security Work Group met for the first time on 7 July 2020; Work Group participants selected Mike Frazzini, Iterate.ai, and Maarten Lens-Fitzgerald, voice evangelist and strategist, to moderate Work Group meetings.
+As the work proceeded, Mike Frazzini assumed leadership of the privacy work; Lens-Fitzgerald, the security work.

+On the topic of user privacy, the Work Group pursued this five-step development process:

+*   Research and review of current and leading privacy doctrines, principles, policies, regulations, and laws;
-*   Privacy risks and harms were evaluated.
+*   Evaluation, using proven models, of voice-specific user privacy risks and harms;
-*   Voice technology interactions were explored to determine privacy concerns and risks unique to voice.
+*   Exploration of voice-specific interactions determine privacy concerns and risks unique to voice.
-*   Privacy risks unique to voice were enumerated and challenged.
+*   Definition, discussion, and prioritization of privacy risks unique to voice.
-*   Privacy values, guidelines, and technical capabilities enumerated and challenged to address privacy risks unique to voice.
+*   Identification and discussion of privacy values, guidelines, and required technical capabilities in regards to privacy risks unique to voice.

-The results reported in this document were made possible by Jim Larson, Peter Bentsen, Jonathan Eisenzopf, Doug Rogers, John Iwasz, Lawrence Lin, Maarten Lens-FitzGerald, Nick Myers, Shyamala Prayaga, Oita Coleman, Maria Brinas-Dobrowski, Ali Dalloul, Jon Stine, and others.
+The results reported in this document were made possible by Jim Larson, Peter Bentsen, Jonathan Eisenzopf, Doug Rogers, John Iwasz, Lawrence Lin, Maarten Lens-FitzGerald, Nick Myers, Shyamala Prayaga, Oita Coleman, Maria Brinas-Dobrowski, Ali Dalloul, Jon Stine, and many others.

 ## **Voice Assistant System Overview**